redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

 in data or document format, for example, nor on clunky, outdated, essentially pre-web UI technologies.
 We are also free, down the road, to switch out the ILS layer and keep our Blacklight implementation.
-Since Blacklight only required MARC records from the ILS (and some user-facing functions accessed via API), it is agnostic as to the underlying system.
+Since Blacklight only requires MARC records from the ILS (and some user-facing functions accessed via API), it is agnostic as to the underlying system.

 One of the things that came out of the FOLIO discussion was some more